Vergosss/Vergosss/README.md

-- 👋 Hi, I’m Georgios Vergos an Undergraduate student at Computer Engineering and Informatics Department, University of Patras, Greece.
+- 👋 Hi, I’m Georgios Vergos a Graduate from the Computer Engineering and Informatics Department, University of Patras, Greece.
 - 👀 I’m interested in  Computer Networks and Security, Information retrieval and Machine Learning.
 - 🌱 I’m currently learning Python libraries such as scikit-learn , pandas, numpy, tensorflow, nltk.
 - I'm also currently learning web technologies such as HTML5,CSS, Javascript, Node.js.